naiyerasif/site/CONVENTIONS.md

 ## Design System

-This site uses RSL naming convention for CSS properties.
+Use RSL naming convention for CSS properties.

-- Raw properties are abstract exports from a design tool (denoted with `--x` prefix)
+- Root properties are abstract exports from a design tool (denoted with `--x` prefix)
-- Semantic properties are derived from raw properties (denoted with `--y` prefix).
+- Semantic properties are derived from root properties (denoted with `--y` prefix).
 They are also used to expose APIs for a component.
 - Local properties are internally scoped to a component (denoted with `--z` prefix).
 They should never be modified outside the scope of a component in which they are defined.